OctopusDeploy/blog/blog/2024-12/introducing-git-triggers/index.md

 Git triggers aim to make your deployment workflows simpler, faster, and more reliable.

-This feature is now available in all Cloud instances.
-Our self-hosted customers can expect it in the 2024.4 release.
+This feature has rolled out to our Cloud customers and is available to our self-hosted customers in the 2024.4 release.
+To learn more about using Git triggers, you can [read our docs](https://octopus.com/docs/projects/project-triggers/git-triggers).

 When you start using Git triggers, we'd love to hear your feedback in the comments below.

 Happy deployments!